 Those who are struggling with substance use issues might find stressful times particularly difficult.
 To stay in recovery ensure you continue to identify high-risk situations that may put you most at risk for using, such as spending time around others who are using.
 If you usually feel triggered by stress, try using the self-care activities outlined here to manage this stress as best you can.
 Also, don't forget to ask for support from people around you if you're finding this time particularly challenging.

-If you or a loved one needs more mental health support at this difficult time, there are many programs and resources that are available to you:
+If you or a loved one needs more mental health support, there are many programs and resources that are available to you: